ibmverse/verse-developer/_reference/reference.md

 Verse Extensibility allows you to integrate your own web applications with IBM Verse, by registering your application with it.
 Your application can declare one or more extensions which will enhance Verse with some new functionality.

-For example, one of the extension points that Verse supports is action extensions.
+For example, one of the extension points that Verse supports is an action extension.
 An action extension is typically displayed as a button or link in the Verse User Interface (UI) which when clicked triggers some logic in your application.

 An extension can declare that it requires specific data from Verse and when the extension is activated Verse will send this data to it.
 For example, if you add a link to a Verse business card your extension can be configured to receive the email address of the person when the link is clicked.